Wayzgoose: Possible derivations

 A keepsake was often printed to commemorate the occasion.
 It could be printed ahead of time, or the printing could form part of the evening's activities.

 Some bookbinders believe that Wayzgoose was held on St Bartholomew's Day because he was the patron saint of leather workers.
 It was no coincidence that on 24 August 1456 the printing of the Gutenberg Bible was completed, perhaps triggering the very first wayzgoose party at Fust–Schöffer shop in Mainz.

-The holiday, a break in printing, was traditionally also the day that papermakers took a break from making paper for the printers, and used up the last of the pulp to make paper for windows, waxed paper being the traditional window material for the yeoman class before the use of glass became more widespread, and after this was done, the pulp vats would be cleaned out for the new fibre, made from rags collected in the spring, and retted (prepared by rotting) over the summer.
+The holiday, a break in printing, was traditionally also the day that paper makers took a break from making paper for the printers, and used up the last of the pulp to make paper for windows, waxed paper being the traditional window material for the yeoman class before the use of glass became more widespread, and after this was done, the pulp vats would be cleaned out for the new fiber, made from rags collected in the spring, and retted (prepared by rotting) over the summer.

 The paper windows were fitted on St. Martin's Day (11 November).
-Just as the saint had supposedly cut his cloak in half to share with a beggar during a snowstorm, so yeoman farmers would give offcuts of the windows to the poor, to help them keep warm during the coming winter.
+Just as the saint had supposedly cut his cloak in half to share with a beggar during a snowstorm, so yeoman farmers would give off cuts of the windows to the poor, to help them keep warm during the coming winter.

-Parchment was the original mediaeval material for keeping northern homes warm, for those who could not afford glass for the windows.
-The patron saint of parchment makers was the same St Bartholomew.
-With paper replacing parchment, the name of the traditional Martinmas party, the Wayzgoose, might have been transferred to both papermakers' and printers' parties.
+Parchment was the original medieval material for keeping northern homes warm for those who could not afford glass for the windows.
+The patron saint of parchment makers was also St Bartholomew.
+With paper replacing parchment, the name of the traditional Martinmas party, the Wayzgoose, might have been transferred to both paper makers' and printers' parties.